Metalinguistic awareness

-Metalinguistic awareness, also known as metalinguistic ability, refers to the ability to consciously reflect on the nature of language.
+Metalinguistic awareness, also known as metalinguistic ability, refers to the ability to consciously reflect on the nature of language and to use metalanguage to describe it.
 The concept of metalinguistic awareness is helpful in explaining the execution and transfer of linguistic knowledge across languages (e.g. code-switching as well as translation among bilinguals).
 Metalinguistics expresses itself in ways such as: